NathanK4261/ub-fanctl/README.md

             sudo chmod +x *
             ./install
           ```
-    ub-fanctl should not be installed on your system.
+    ub-fanctl should be installed on your system.
 A reboot might be needed.

 ## Uninstall
 To uninstall ub-fanctl: